cindy50633/optimization_under_coeff_uncertainty/README.md

 # Robust Optimization of Decision Variables under Coefficient Uncertainty
-This repository demonstrate a method for selecting the optimal combination of decision variables from a predefined set, under the influence of uncertain coefficients.
+This repository demonstrates a method for selecting the optimal combination of decision variables from a predefined set, under the influence of uncertain coefficients.
-It specifically addresses the challenge of optimizing the objective function $ax + by + cz$ in the face of coefficient fluctuations, aiming to identify the most robust combination that minimizes/maximizes the objective function across a range of possible combinations of coefficients $(a, b, c)$.
+It aims to identify a robust combination that effectively minimizes or maximizes the objective function, considering a wide range of potential variations in both the coefficients($a, b, c$) and decision variables from a predefined table ($x, y, z$)."

 ## Problem Statement
 **Objective Function:**
 minimize/maximize $(ax + by + cz)$

+The example in this repo is minimize case.

 **Constraints:**
 1. $a>=0, b>=0, c>=0$